LunarVim/LunarVim/docs/languages/README.md

 ### Lazy-loading the formatter setup

 By default, all null-ls providers are checked on startup.
-If you want to avoid that or want to only set up the provider when you opening the associated file-type, then you can use [../configuration/07-ftplugin.md] for this purpose.
+If you want to avoid that or want to only set up the provider when you opening the associated file-type, then you can use [filetype plugins](../configuration/07-ftplugin.md) for this purpose.

 Let's take `markdown` as an example: